Written by: Dale Conlon

-Being honest with yourself about your cannabis addiction is often the first step towards recovery.
+Being honest with yourself about your marijuana addiction is often the first step toward recovery.
 If you can relate to any of the points on this page, it is an indication that your drug use may be going too far.

 Five things to know about cannabis